As any good charity organisation will tell you, identification of a cat by microchip provides invaluable protection.

 Normally, a cat lives within its territory, but this could include a wide area that overlaps and mixes with other cat populations.
 Cats, seen roaming freely can be the object of organised capture programmes (see Article L211-23 below), for neutering and, sometimes, euthanasia.
 Identification allows for owners of stray cats to be found.

-They can also be wrongly picked up and presumed lost or abandonned and then rehomed by a thrid party without your knowledge, if it has no identification!
+They can also be wrongly picked up and presumed lost or abandonned and then rehomed by a third party without your knowledge, if it has no identification!

 Identification is invaluable for medical purposes.
 An identified cat will most likelyfollow regular health checks.